 This project offers adaptive learning to students in grades 6-9 who live in Danish social housing.
 Students have free access to the Area9 Rhapsode™ next-generation platform and a new interactive mathematics curriculum produced by Area9’s learning engineers and math subject matter experts.

 Area9 is working with Digital Awareness UK to provide K-12 courses and programs on digital awareness, online bullying, social media behaviors, and online security.
 In addition, Vodafone Foundation and UNHCR, the UN Refugee Agency, have partnered with Digital Awareness UK through the Instant Network Schools program, which will educate up to 500,000 youths on internet safety and responsibility.

 Goal 5 seeks to eliminate gender discrimination by promoting legal frameworks to protect basic rights and opportunities.

-For example, The Diversity Council is promoting inclusive corporate culture and leadership.
+For example, Intuition is promoting inclusive corporate culture and leadership.

 To support these efforts, Area9 is developing a suite of tools for global companies to use as part of their unconscious bias training to raise awareness and educate employees at all levels.

 Goal 8 seeks to promote economic growth, with full and productive employment and decent work for all.
 Area9 is involved in specific initiatives to develop the global workforce.

 For example, we are working to advance adaptive e-learning in the Middle East and Africa (MEA) region.
 Area9 is also active in Saudi Arabia to implement adaptive learning for vocational training as part of the Ministry of Education’s compliance with Saudi Arabia’s Vision 2030 to increase the number of Saudi nationals—both men and women—in the workforce.